-If you travel to work by public transportation, you can save money by taking part in the City of New York Commuter Benefits Program, which covers New York City and the tri-state area.
+If you travel to work by public transportation, you can save money by taking part in the City of New York Commuter Benefits Program, which covers the city and the tri-state area.

 This city benefit enables UFT members to pay for allowable commuting costs with pretax dollars.
-Participating in the program can mean a savings of up to 30 percent on monthly commuting expenses, depending on the cost of your transit travel and your individual tax situation.
-Calculate your estimated savings » The monthly tax-free allowable limits are $265 each for transit and qualified commuter parking.
+Participating in the program can mean a savings of up to 30% on monthly commuting expenses, depending on the cost of your transit travel and your individual tax situation.
+The monthly tax-free allowable limits are $270 each for transit and qualified commuter parking.

 The program, administered by Edenred, covers virtually any transit system in the tri-state area.
 Here’s a partial list: